ibm-cloud-docs/satellite/hadr.md

 Change management includes tasks such as upgrades, configuration changes, and deletion.
 Keep the following points in mind to reduce downtime or data loss for your workload.

-- It is recommended that you grant users and processes the IAM roles and actions with the least privilege required for their work.
+- It is recommended that you grant users and processes the Identity and Access Management (IAM) roles and actions with the least privilege required for their work.
 For example, limit the ability to delete production resources.

-- Use the API, CLI, or console tools to apply the provided worker node updates that include operating system patches, or to request that worker nodes are rebooted, reloaded, or replaced.
+- Use the application programming interface (API), command-line interface (CLI), or console tools to apply the provided worker node updates that include operating system patches, or to request that worker nodes are rebooted, reloaded, or replaced.

 - Use the API, CLI, or console tools to apply the provided [updates](/docs/openshift?topic=openshift-openshift_versions#os-sat) for any Satellite clusters you own.
 Make sure to review the information and requirements for each version update to prevent issues or downtime.